 The period of performance for the FY 2018 through 2021 Homeland Security Grant Programs is three years.
 Internally OHS has mandated a two-year period of performance to complete projects.
-If a sub recipient requires the final year to complete the project(s), a written justification will need to be submitted to the OHS explaining why the third year is required to complete the project.
-The OHS will then determine if the final year of the period of performance will be honored.
-If so, an Adjustment Notice will be issued.
+If an extension is required for the third year, a request should be submitted with the Quarterly Financial Workbook six months prior to the end of the period of performance via email to OHS.
 Extensions will not be considered if submitted less than six months prior to the end of the period of performance.
 Consideration for the third year will be on a case-by-case basis with the following information required below: